Rocky Mountain Spotted Fever

 Who is at risk for Rocky Mountain spotted fever?

-People living in or visiting areas where ticks are prevalent, particularly the mid-Atlantic and southeastern states, are at risk for Rocky Mountain spotted fever.
+People living in or visiting areas where ticks are prevalent, particularly the southeastern and south central U.S., are at risk for Rocky Mountain spotted fever.

 What are the symptoms of Rocky Mountain spotted fever?

-The following are the most common symptoms of RMSF.
-However, each person may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of RMSF:

 - Decreased appetite